ManDownTheStreet/ManDownTheStreet/README.md

 - 👋 Hi, I’m @ManDownTheStreet
 - 👀 I’m interested in nerdy stuff
-- 🌱 I’m currently learning piython
+- 🌱 I’m currently learning Somthing...
+I think?
 - 💞️ I’m looking to collaborate on... ???
 - 📫 How to reach me: try to find my discord
 - 😄 Pronouns: Any